-Pick the usage-based insurance program that’s right for you
+Pick the usage-based car insurance that’s right for you

 Whether or not you switch insurance companies to get the most savings with a usage-based car insurance program, you’ll want to take advantage of one strategically.
 This is especially true if the program you pick takes a "snapshot" of your driving habits.

-More than one insurance provider does this by giving you a tracker for six months - usually in the form of a onboard plug-in device - to then apply that data to your premiums.
-This is a great option for people who might not feel comfortable about a device that’s constantly tracking your driving behavior.
+More than one insurance provider does this by giving you a tracker for six months—usually in the form of an onboard plug-in device—to then apply that data to your premiums.
+This six-month option is great for people who might not feel comfortable about a device that’s constantly tracking your driving behavior.

 If you do go with the constant monitoring route, your driving needs to be

 safefrom the start.
 This means careful acceleration and braking, no late-night driving, and yearly mileage typically less than 12,000.
 If this seems like you, you likely will see the most benefit from a system that stays connected to your car all the time.

 Another "no-brainer" is the method that taps into your car’s already installed telematics system.
 For example,

 State Farmmay offer tracking services for drivers with SYNC-equipped Ford vehicles, eliminating the need for an extra plug-in device.